Best Caribbean islands for digital nomads

 Who wouldn’t want to visit the Bahamas, with its 16 main islands, lovely sandy beaches, and crystal blue seas, some of which are home to swimming pigs?
 The Bahamas has long been a popular holiday destination for visitors from across the globe.

 The Bahamas is a divers’ paradise and one of the greatest destinations for cave diving, thanks to its crystal clear water and abundant marine life.
-Dean’s Blue Hole on Long Island, the world’s deepest blue hole, is located in the Bahamas, which is where many free divers seek world records.
+Dean’s Blue Hole on Long Island, the world’s deepest blue hole, is located in the Bahamas, where many free divers seek world records.
 In addition, the island nation is home to the world’s third-largest barrier reef.

-Digital nomads choose the Bahamas because the cost of living during the off-season is low, and even during busy times it is between $30 and $400 per day (depending on your needs).
+Digital nomads choose the Bahamas because the cost of living during the off-season is low, and even during busy times, it is between $30 and $400 per day (depending on your needs).
 Also, Nassau has 5 coworking spaces with great internet connections.

-They introduced a digital nomad visa for the Bahamas in October of 2020, allowing remote workers and students to stay up to 12 months on any of the inhabited islands.
+They introduced a digital nomad visa for the Bahamas in October 2020, allowing remote workers and students to stay up to 12 months on any inhabited islands.
 The biggest advantage of this visa is that you don’t need a minimum income to qualify, and it can be renewed for up to 3 years.

 Dominica